ifechukwu001/tobams-card-validator/README.md

 - **Luhn algorithm** for card number validation, implemented as a pure, unit-tested function.
+  To test, you can generate a vaid number from [RapidToolSet](https://rapidtoolset.com/en/tool/luhn-number-generator)
 - **Registry semantics**: the first successful validation persists the card number with the presented expiry/CVV and a generated name.
 Later requests for the same number must match the original expiry and CVV; mismatches are